fumikakondo/fumikakondo/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+Fumika Kondo is a PhD candidate of Integrated program in neuroscience at the McGill Jorge Armony Lab.
+Her research interests include include emotion regulation, cognitive functions in patients with psychiatric disorders and in healthy individuals.
+Right now she is conducting a reseach on emotion regulation and working memory in bipolar disorder patients at the Douglas Mental Health University Institute.